GLOBAL-MARKETS-Fed stimulus plan spurs risk rally; dollar slips

 "Markets had expected more quantitative easing, but they

-hadn't expected Bernanke and the Fed to be as aggressive as they
+hadn't expected (Fed Chairman Ben) Bernanke and the Fed to be as

 "The Fed made it sound as if even after the economy